 - an ANC owned and controlled by Natives (determined pursuant to section 29(e)(1) of the ANCSA); or

-If all firms in the JV model are HUBZone certified at the time of award in a Multiple Award contract, but in year 2, one of the companies of the JV is no longer considered HUBZone, how would that affect the option years?
+If all firms in the joint venture model are HUBZone certified at the time of award in a Multiple Award contract, but in year 2, one of the companies of the JV is no longer considered HUBZone, how would that affect the option years?

 The SBA’s comments mentioned the possibility of forming a limited liability company.
 However, the comment still suggests that companies make the appropriate decision.
 Essentially, what the SBA is saying is to get legal advice on the matter.

-For help drafting compliant joint venture agreements for federal government contracts, meeting the SBA Joint Venture meaning under the new rules that eliminate the need for a populated joint venture, call Watson & Associates’ JV lawyers at 1-866-601-5518 .
+For help drafting compliant joint venture government contracts agreements, and meeting the SBA Joint Venture definition under the new rules that eliminate the need for populated JVs, call Watson & Associates’ JV lawyers at 1-866-601-5518 .